 We strongly recommend that if you want to be truly safe, it is best not to drink and drive at all.

 The Law Office of Lauren K. Johnson is proud to represent all those who have been charged with a DUI offense in our area.
 We understand that a DUI conviction can carry life-altering results.
 If you or a family member has been arrested for driving under the influence, get in touch with our office as soon as possible after the arrest to ensure that you have an advocate on your side every step of the way.
-We can be reached by phone at 949-679-7745 or you can send us a message online for a free consultation.
+We can be reached by phone at 949-679-7745 or you can send us a message online .